 What you need to know about medical malpractice

 Insurers will often attempt to show that your injuries and disabilities were pre-existing rather than caused by practitioner negligence.
-That’s why you need a specialist.
+That's why you need a medical malpractice lawyer.

 At Maurice Blackburn, our medical malpractice specialists are highly skilled investigators and determined negotiators, who are well-versed in medical terminology and able to establish and defend the true circumstances of your personal injury claim.

 We are Australia's leading and largest team of medical negligence lawyers exclusively dedicated to representing injured patients and their families.
 Our specialised medical malpractice compensation lawyers have successfully resolved hundreds of complex and sensitive medical negligence cases, including many landmark claims.

 If you think you have experienced medical malpractice, talk to us today to find out how we can help you.
 We have offices in Melbourne, Sydney, Brisbane, Perth, Adelaide, Darwin and throughout Australia.
 At Maurice Blackburn we fight for fair.